OpeOginni/github-copilot-openai-compatible/README.md

 - `o3-mini` - OpenAI O3 Mini
 - `o4-mini` - OpenAI O4 Mini

-Plus any custom model ID (type-safe with TypeScript)
+Plus any custom model ID supported by Github Copilot (type-safe with TypeScript)

 ## How It Works